aeirola/slack-irc-client/README.md

     -  **Don't invite anyone else to the team**
     -  Adding multiple users *will* lead to duplicate messages being sent to IRC

-2. Create and join the Slack channels you want to join in IRC
+2. Remove the default channels, create and join the Slack channels you want to join in IRC
 3. Set configuration in your user profile "What I do field" at https://slack.com/account/profile

     -  JSON formatted string with the following fields